 But it’s not something you should take too lightly either, don’t jump into it after a big heavy weekend thinking “I’ve got to detox my body”, you’ll certainly fall short and you won’t try again.

 So, what are the best foods to eat before a fast?
-You should get used to drinking a lot of water, drink nutrient rich chicken stock, good fibres with chia seeds, lots of proteins (eggs, chicken) and healthy fat (salmon, avocado).
+You should get used to drinking a lot of water, drink nutrient-rich chicken stock, good fibers with chia seeds, lots of proteins (eggs, chicken) and healthy fat (salmon, avocado).
 Going low carb might also greatly help the transition to fasting.

 That’s not all there’s to it, the foods are really important, but I’ll also talk about getting used to fasting and what to do ease a prolonged fast.

-When I fast for several days, I drink an average of 4 litres a day (1 to 1.2 gallons).
-But as an intermittent faster, I’m already used to drinking a lot of water (on a regular day I’m around 2.5 / 3 litres, around 0.75 gallons).
+When I fast for several days, I drink an average of 4 liters a day (1 to 1.2 gallons).
+But as an intermittent faster, I’m already used to drinking a lot of water (on a regular day I’m around 2.5 / 3 liters, around 0.75 gallons).
 And you will see that when you’re fasting for several days, drinking water will become more of a reflex.

 You’ll be thirsty most of the time, feel dry mouth, so it’s not likely you’ll forget to hydrate yourself.
-But drinking 2 litres against drinking 4 litres can make quite a difference in helping you get through the fast.
+But drinking 2 liters against drinking 4 liters can make quite a difference in helping you get through the fast.
 I’ll talk about it later, but to ease water consumption, you can supplement it with some lemon juice or apple cider vinegar.